nanthanwa/gugupay/contracts/README.md

 ### Update Invoice

 Updates an unpaid invoice's details.
+Only the merchant owner can update.

 ```bash
 sui client call \